arrontan/biohacker/README.md

 As of 2025, there exists more than 20,000 bioinformatic tools, with more tools coming out each year.

-These programs are written by biologists, and are often not user-friendly, often with prohibitively complex installations and implementations, taking the user through multiple file formats.
-Combined with a culture of "publish and forget", many programs out there only cater to the specific needs of the research group.
-With a lack of support, documentation, and given such a wide range of programs, hard-coding and integrating them all manually is unrealistic and unscaleable.
+These programs are written by biologists, and while they may be scientifically valuable, they are often not user-friendly, with prohibitively complex installations, workflows, and implementations.
+Combined with the prevailing culture of "publish and forget", many programs out there only cater to the specific needs of the research group.
+Given such a wide range of programs, mostly lacking adequate support and documentation, hard-coding and integrating them all manually is unrealistic and unscaleable.

 Biohacker addresses this issue by leveraging the available literature to provide a convenient frontend agent, together with a scalable backend suite of agents.
 Together we get you through the myriad of programs whilst maintaining flexibility, reliability, and reproducibility in your analyses.

 ## TODO
-- logo
+- Workflow map (Arron)
 - src
+    - Primary AGI (Madhu)
+    - Software AGI (Arron)
+    - Web scraping tool (Arron)
 - req.txt file
-- streamlit/react webapp
+- streamlit/react webapp UI
 - 10 slides and 5min video
+- logo

 ## Features
 - **Tool integration** : Get an overview of the tools suitable for your data, ask Biohacker about each tool's functionality, and seamlessly add them into your workflow